 {317}

 is when man has failed, that these things happen.
 This is the thought which you blame.
 Is it not so, sir?
 If not, what you say is only a pure mystification.
-Now there is this difficulty, namely, that in the pamphlet to which you reply I have said *precisely the contrary.*
+Now there is this difficulty, namely, that in the pamphlet to which you reply I have said *precisely the contrary*.

-In your first pamphlet you openly said of my doctrine what you now state *covertly;* in the first you made out that I say, that as soon as men had failed, God suppressed the dispensation that had failed.
+In your first pamphlet you openly said of my doctrine what you now state *covertly*; in the first you made out that I say, that as soon as men had failed, God suppressed the dispensation that had failed.
 I answered you, that it is far from God to act so; that He is longsuffering; that He employs all sorts of means to recall man to his duty, until there is no longer any remedy.
 You now repeat this accusation in terms which have no value whatever, if they have not the same meaning, but you do not say so.
-You present it as a necessary consequence of my system, and you say, &#8220;From this principle it follows, that the Church having, according to Mr. Darby, apostatized, the Christian dispensation, or new covenant, is rejected of God with its institutions.
+You present it as a necessary consequence of my system, and you say, "From this principle it follows, that the Church having, according to Mr. Darby, apostatized, the Christian dispensation, or new covenant, is rejected of God with its institutions."
 You attach this doctrine to my system, as though it were a necessary consequence.
-Now it is not a necessary consequence of the principles which have been laid down, that it is rejected, unless the dispensation also be rejected as soon as man&#8217;s failure occurs.
-You have admitted this, that I acknowledge &#8220;that the dispensation of the New Testament will doubtless fulfil the period allotted to it.&#8221; In that case, I clearly teach that it is not yet rejected.
+Now it is not a necessary consequence of the principles which have been laid down, that it is rejected, unless the dispensation also be rejected as soon as man's failure occurs.
+You have admitted this, that I acknowledge "that the dispensation of the New Testament will doubtless fulfil the period allotted to it."
+In that case, I clearly teach that it is not yet rejected.

-Moreover, the *consequence* which you deduce from what you call my principles is no consequence at all, unless the dispensation be rejected as soon as corruption and ruin come in; for the dispensation is not rejected, as an accomplished fact, because of corruption having come in, if it be not rejected *when* the corruption is come in.
+Moreover, the *consequence* which you deduce from what you call my principles is no consequence at all, unless the dispensation be rejected as soon as corruption and ruin come in; for the dispensation is not rejected, as an accomplished fact, because of corruption having come in, if it be not rejected when the corruption is come in.
 Now, I had expressly denied this doctrine.
-I said, on the contrary, that God was long-suffering, until there was no longer a remedy.
+I said, on the contrary, that God was longsuffering, until there was no longer a remedy.

 I will recapitulate what I have stated.
-I have said that the system which God had established has been corrupted, but that God is long-suffering, and uses every means for recalling men to their duty, until there is no longer a remedy, before suppressing the system which has been corrupted, but that, at last, when there is no longer any remedy, He does suppress it and establishes another. *You* say that, from this principle it follows, that this corruption having come in, the system is rejected with all its institutions.
+I have said that the system which God had established has been corrupted, but that God is longsuffering, and uses every means for recalling men to their duty, until there is no longer a remedy, before suppressing the system which has been corrupted, but that, at last, when there is no longer any remedy, He does suppress it and establishes another. *You* say that, from this principle it follows, that this corruption having come in, the system is rejected with all its institutions.
 Every one can judge, whether

 {318}